What characteristics an application built with a Cloud Native approach has

 It is important to understand how a Cloud Native application differs from traditional software running on its own servers (on-premise).

-Several key differences: Architecture.
-Cloud Native applications are built as modular systems from the start, so they are easier to improve and scale in parts.
+Cloud Native applications are built as modular systems from the start, making them easier to improve and scale in parts.

 Traditional enterprise systems are often monolithic: one large program where everything is interconnected.
-In a monolith, changing one function can affect the entire project, which slows product development.
-In a cloud microarchitecture, changes are local, so the risks are lower and the speed is higher.
+In a monolith, changing one feature can affect the entire project, which slows product development.
+In a cloud microarchitecture, changes are localized, so risks are lower and speed is higher.

-Scaling and infrastructure.
-A Cloud Native application can easily get additional resources in the cloud at the press of a button, or automatically.
+A Cloud Native application can easily get additional cloud resources with the click of a button, or automatically.

-If you get more customers tomorrow, you simply increase your rented capacity, and that is it.
-With your own servers, that is not possible: you need to buy new hardware, install it, configure it - and that takes weeks or months.
+If you gain more customers tomorrow, you simply increase your rented capacity - that is all.
+With your own servers, it is not that simple: you need to buy new hardware, install it, and configure it - which takes weeks or months.
 Cloud Native gives you flexibility here and now, while on-premise means a long infrastructure planning cycle.

-In a cloud model, you pay for the resources actually used, for example, the number of virtual machine hours or the amount of storage.
+With a cloud model, you pay for the resources you actually use, such as the number of virtual machine hours or storage volume.

 You can quickly scale capacity up under load and then scale it back down without paying for excess.
 In the traditional model, capital expenditures are unavoidable: you have to buy servers in advance, and they will sit partly idle during quiet periods.

-Support and operations.
-In a public cloud, the provider takes on part of the burden: it monitors the hardware, networks, and base software updates.
+In a public cloud, the provider handles part of the workload: it manages hardware, networks, and base software updates.

-Your team does not need to worry about replacing a failed disk or installing OS patches - the cloud platform handles that.
+Your team does not need to worry about replacing a failed disk or installing OS patches - the cloud platform takes care of that.

 You focus on developing your product rather than maintaining infrastructure.
 With on-premise, everything falls on the IT department: you need to keep specialists on staff, provide 24/7 coverage, and handle hardware issues yourself.

-A compromise option can be private clouds, where a company uses the Cloud Native approach on its own servers, gaining some of the cloud's benefits while retaining control.
-Cloud Native provides flexibility and fast response to change, while traditional systems offer full control at the cost of more complex support.
-In today's environment, flexibility matters more for most commercial players.
+A compromise can be private clouds, where a company uses a Cloud Native approach on its own servers, gaining some cloud benefits while retaining control.
+Cloud Native provides flexibility and fast response to change, while classic systems offer full control at the cost of more complex support.
+In today's conditions, flexibility matters more for most commercial players.

 That is why the trend is for more and more applications to be built as cloud-native from the start or gradually reworked for the new architecture.